-Increasing your credit score and rebuilding your credit is a bit like losing weight - it takes time and there is no quick way to fix a credit score.
+Like losing weight, increasing your credit score and rebuilding your credit takes time.
+And, there is no quick way to fix a credit score.
 In fact, if you see any advertisements on ways to improve your credit score quickly, beware!
 Some methods used for this "quick fix" just may backfire on you.
 Our best advice for rebuilding credit if you are planning to buy a home in the near future is to start now.
 Doing so will help you to qualify for that lower interest loan, or just qualify period!
 Also, boosting your credit score from merely good to great will give you access to the best offers and best terms on nearly everything.

 We've learned a few tricks to boost a credit score quickly.
 Here are our favorites.

 1. Dispute errors…even the small ones - Your first step: Order a copy of all three credit reports from the major players – Equifax, TransUnion, and Experian.
 You can order one free copy per year from each credit bureau through

 AnnualCreditReport.com.
 Order your reports, print a copy, and start reviewing, and disputing.

 Look for the big errors first, things like accounts that don’t belong to you, paid balances that are showing as unpaid, and credit limits that are reported incorrectly.
 Highlight each one of these errors and then dispute them with the credit bureau.
 You can file a dispute online through each of the credit bureaus’ websites:

 Remember you can dispute in writing OR online.
 For faster results do it online.
 For better results we suggest doing it in writing but it takes longer.
 After you disputed the big stuff, At this point, sweat the small things like credit inquires.
 If a creditor pulled my credit without my permission, you can disputed it later.

 By law, the credit bureaus must investigate valid claims and remove inaccurate information, but if you run into trouble, complain to the Consumer Financial Protection Bureau.